syncfusion-content/install-docs/Common/Essential-Studio/Installation/web-installer/how-to-install.md

 ---
 layout: post
 title: Installing Syncfusion Essential Studio web installer - Syncfusion
-description: Learn here about how to install Syncfusion Essential Studio web installer after downloading from our Syncfusion website.
+description: Learn how to install the Syncfusion Essential Studio web installer after downloading it from the Syncfusion website.
 platform: common
 control: Essential Studio
 documentation: ug
+keywords: install, web installer, Essential Studio, uninstall, setup
 ---

-# Installing Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> Web installer
+# Installing Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Studio<sup style="font-size:70%">&reg;</sup> Web Installer

 ## Overview

-Syncfusion<sup style="font-size:70%">&reg;</sup> provides Web Installer for Essential Studio<sup style="font-size:70%">&reg;</sup> products.
+Syncfusion<sup style="font-size:70%">&reg;</sup> provides a Web Installer for Essential Studio<sup style="font-size:70%">&reg;</sup> products.
 This installer alleviates the burden of downloading a larger installer.
 You can simply download and run the online installer, which will be smaller in size and will download and install the Essential Studio<sup style="font-size:70%">&reg;</sup> products you have chosen.
-You can get the most recent version of Essential Studio<sup style="font-size:70%">&reg;</sup> Web Installer [here](https://www.syncfusion.com/downloads/latest-version).
+The most recent version of the Essential Studio<sup style="font-size:70%">&reg;</sup> Web Installer is available [here](https://www.syncfusion.com/downloads/latest-version).

-Syncfusion<sup style="font-size:70%">&reg;</sup> Web Installer also allows both installation and uninstallation of the products for that specific version.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Web Installer also supports both installation and uninstallation of the products for a specific version.

+N> The following prerequisites are required:
+> * A registered Syncfusion<sup style="font-size:70%">&reg;</sup> account (Trial or Licensed).
+If you do not have one, [create a new account](https://www.syncfusion.com/account/register).
+> * Administrator privileges on the machine where the installer will run.
+> * The web installer file downloaded from the [Syncfusion<sup style="font-size:70%">&reg;</sup> website](https://www.syncfusion.com/downloads/latest-version).
+For download instructions, refer to the [Download Syncfusion Essential Studio Web Installer](how-to-download) guide.
+> * Supported platform: Windows 8.1 or later (Windows 10/11 recommended) with the required .NET Framework / .NET runtimes installed for the selected products.

 **Web**

 * ASP.NET MVC